 Unfortunately, stretching doesn’t build muscle mass or keep you lean.
 This fact leads to most stretch sessions usually comprising of a few half-hearted knee bends, and shoulder stretches in your rush to hit the weights.
 Pec-tears, torn biceps, and blown out quadriceps are all examples of injuries that can occur during your workout due to a lack of warming up.

-Avoid injuring yourself by getting the blood pumping before you start your workout.
-(2) Yoga is a traditional Indian form of stretching and meditation created thousands of years ago.
+You can avoid injuring yourself by getting the blood pumping before you start your workout.
+Yoga is a traditional Indian form of stretching and meditation created thousands of years ago.
 The “poses” in yoga may seem easy, but they are challenging to master.

-Pull your knee of calve to your face and feel the pull in your hamstrings.
-Keep the feet tight and flexed for stability and push your glutes into the floor.
-Hold the stretch for 10 seconds, release and repeat for the other hamstring.
+Pull your knees towards your face and feel the pull in your hamstrings.
+Keep the feet tight and flexed for stability, and push your glutes into the floor.
+Hold the stretch for 10 seconds, then release and repeat on the other side.
 Don’t forget to control your breathing.

 Take a towel and roll it up into a cylindrical shape.
 Slip it under the balls of your feet and stand up tall with the balls of your feet on the blanket and heels planted firmly on the ground.
-Keep your feet shoulder-width apart and fold the torso towards your knees while keeping them slightly bent.
+Keep your feet shoulder-width apart and fold your torso towards your knees, which should be slightly bent.

 Reach your palms toward the floor and feel the stretch in your hamstrings and calves.
 Hold the pose for ten seconds, breathing deeply.

-Sit back on the heels of your feet, keeping them perpendicular to the floor.
+Sit back into a squat position, with thighs perpendicular to the floor and your weight in your heels.
 Reach both arms overhead while hooking the thumbs together.
 As you extend your arms, elongate your spine and feel the stretch pull through your entire back down to the feet.
-Lean back to make things more comfortable and hold the pose for 10 seconds, while focusing on your breathing.
+Lean back to make things more comfortable, and hold the pose for 10 seconds, while focusing on your breathing.
 This pose is excellent for rehabilitating sore feet and conditions like plantar fasciitis.

 For this final pose lie flat on your stomach with your hands extended in front of you.
 Stretch out and then bring your palms to the sides of your chest.
-Look upward to the ceiling and simultaneously push up from the floor while keeping the hips pressed down.
+Look upward to the ceiling and simultaneously push up from the floor, keeping the hips and legs hovering slightly above your mat. while keeping the hips pressed down.
 Arch your back through the movement and feel the stretch through your spine, hips, quads, and calves.

 Hold the position for ten seconds before returning to the start.
 Repeat for 5 rounds and remember to breathe on the way up and exhale on the way down.